Daltonic/angular-chat-app/README.md

     };
   ```
 10. Create a file called **app.config.ts** in the **src** folder of your project.
-10. Import and inject your secret keys in the **app.config.ts** file containing your comet Chat and Firebase in this manner.
+10. Import and inject your secret keys in the **app.config.ts** file containing your CometChat and Firebase in this manner.
   ```ts
     // For Firebase JS SDK v7.20.0 and later, measurementId is optional const firebaseConfig = {